Ryan Frazier

-Ryan Frazier is an American professional basketball coach who is an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).
+Ryan Rodney Frazier (born March 13, 1993) is an American professional basketball coach who is an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).

 Coaching career

 Frazier began his coaching career as a video coordinator for the Phoenix Suns under head coach Monty Williams from 2019 to 2021.

 Frazier joined the New Orleans Pelicans in 2021 as an assistant coach under head coach Willie Green.

 In 2024, Frazier was hired as an assistant coach by the Charlotte Hornets under head coach Charles Lee.